getpelican/pelican/docs/settings.rst

 Setting name (default value)                        What does it do?
 ================================================    =====================================================
 `DEFAULT_ORPHANS` (``0``)                           The minimum number of articles allowed on the
                                                     last page.
-Use this when you don't want to have a last page with very few articles.
+Use this when you don't want the last page to only contain a handful of articles.
 `DEFAULT_PAGINATION` (``False``)                    The maximum number of articles to include on a
                                                     page, not including orphans.
 False to disable pagination.